concordion/concordion-logback-extension/src/test/resources/specification/HtmlLog.md

 The implementation is based around [SLF4J Extensions](http://slf4j.org/extensions.html) and provides a custom [layout](http://logback.qos.ch/manual/layouts.html) and [appender](http://logback.qos.ch/manual/appenders.html) for the LogBack logging framework.

-Advanced logging features such as recording steps, screenshots and data, are enabled by the use of [Markers](http://www.slf4j.org/apidocs/org/slf4j/Marker.html) (there is some more information on markers buried in the LogBack manuals chapter on [filters](http://logback.qos.ch/manual/filters.html)).
+Advanced logging features such as recording steps, screenshots and data are enabled by the use of [Markers](http://www.slf4j.org/apidocs/org/slf4j/Marker.html) (there is some more information on markers buried in the LogBack manuals chapter on [filters](http://logback.qos.ch/manual/filters.html)).

-## Configuration File
+## Configuration
 ---

 Configuring to use the HTML logs is a simple matter of [adding the appender](- "c:assertTrue=isHtmlAppenderConfigured()") to the logback-jenkins.xml and logback-test.xml files as follows: